When You Feel Left Out at Church

-The people of the church were indeed self involved, self centered and overly busy.
-Yet, I was forgetting I was one of the people of the church and struggled with all those same things.
-Jesus loved me when I was His enemy.
+The people of that I was church were indeed self involved, self centered and overly busy.
+Yet, I was forgetting I was one of the people of the church.
+I struggled with all those same things.
+Jesus loved me despite my failures.
 It is unreasonable and ungrateful of me to expect people to be perfect before I would love them.

 I accepted God’s direction and started reaching across divides.
-Sometimes it worked like Paul and Barnabas and lifelong friendships were formed.
+Sometimes it worked and lifelong friendships were formed.
 Other times, it didn’t and the person I reached out rejected my offer of fellowship.
-You may have to leave one church to go to another to find a Body willing to be open and accepting.
+I ultimately left that church because their model worked against the seeking of real fellowship.
+You may have to go to another to find a new church if yours is unwilling to change.

-The funny thing is regardless of the result, I have never felt alone since.
-I am doing the Lord’s work and offering His love from His Church.
+The funny thing is I have never felt alone since regardless of the response.
+I am doing the Lord’s work in offering His love to His lonely sheep.
 I desperately need Him to carry out His will.
 He is so clearly with me every step of the way I cannot help but feel part of Him.

 Even alone in a crowd with Jesus doesn’t feel lonely.

 I have been blessed to see the fruit of responding to Jesus’ call.
 My church now is smaller than the one of thousands I used to attend.
 Yet, it is a church of love, encouragement, friendship, and exhortation.
 It is a church filled with Barnabas’ and those in training to be Barnabas..and it is wonderful.